Best Espresso Machines for Home Use.

 My Observations:

-This suggests everyone utilizing the machine (up to 4 users) can have their name set up as a user, with their coffees set up exactly how they like them, including strength, how much milk, and temperature.
+This suggests everyone using the machine (up to 4 users) can have their name set up as a user, with their coffees set up exactly how they like them, including strength, how much milk, and temperature.

 There are five versions of the Cadorna.